Aircraft Engineering BEng (Hons)

 You can use the above QR code to connect directly to the course details.

+I chose this course as I have a passion for aviation and I want to become a commercial pilot.
+What I like most about my course is the range of subjects and the content within them.
 My qualification will provide me with a stepping stone for my future ambitions – expanding my knowledge to enter the aviation industry.
 After university, I plan to do a masters and then work for a year gaining industrial experience before I commence pilot training.

 If you have an ambition, and passion for the aviation industry, then I would definitely recommend that people study here.